spendright/msd/README.md

 spelling of a brand, minus the ™ or ® symbol. `company` and `brand` together make the unique key for a brand.

-The `categorize` table has one row for each category that a company/brand is in (`brand` is set to `''` for companies).
+The `category` table has one row for each category that each company/brand is in (`brand` is set to `''` for companies).

 `rating` contains the meat of the